concur/developer.concur.com/src/api-guides/expense/deeplink-url.md

 https://www.concursolutions.com/goto/expense-report/474EB203C0DE4F08A517?companyUUID=ae4a796a-68da-4b80-b508-36022e2bacef
 ```

-This deep link URL will support the feature to access SAP Concur Solutions via SSO or username/password authentication when launched from third party applications.
+This deep link URL will support the feature to access SAP Concur solutions via SSO or username/password authentication when launched from third party applications.
 When clicked, this link will:

 * **Web UI:** Enable the user to access the specific report whose summary or link they were viewing in the third-party application.
 * **Mobile UI:** Enable the user to access the specific report whose summary they were viewing in the third-party application’s mobile app.

 #### Pre-requisites:

-* The user must already exist as an active user in the SAP Concur Solution with a Concur Expense role such as Expense User, Expense Manager or Expense Processor.
+* The user must already exist as an active user in the SAP Concur solution with a Concur Expense role such as Expense User, Expense Manager, or Expense Processor.
 *	If multiple identity providers (IdPs) are in use, the user may be required to select the correct IdP or provide the login credentials prior to the SSO process.